microshare/microshare.github.io/docs/0.1/getting-started/quick-start.md

 * To see the Microshare Postman **collection**, click on `Collections` on the left hand pane.
 * To configure your Microshare **environment**, select the cog icon situated at the top right of the screen.
-Then `Manage Environments`, then click on `Microshare`.

-{% include image.html url="/assets/img/configure-postman-2.png" description="Collection adn Environment config" %}
+Then `Manage Environments`, then click on `Microshare`.{% include image.html url="/assets/img/configure-postman-2.png" description="Collection adn Environment config" %}

 * In the environment configuration, paste your the API key in the apikey field, and enter your username and password in the corresponding fiels.
 {% include image.html url="/assets/img/generate-pipe-token-1.png" description="Empty Postman environment" %}{% include image.html url="/assets/img/generate-pipe-token-2.png" description="Filled Postman environment" %}